I don't like waking up on this particular day. I almost want to just skip the day and not face it.

 Instead of wrapping presents for a teenage girl, Julie and I steal a single day to be on our own and think about that single day, on the 31st that we got to spend with Tia.

 It's not fair.
 It's never fair when a child goes before its parents.
-It's not the order of things and no amount of good karma can balance it or make good things happen or change the past.
+It's not the order of things and no amount of good karma can re-balance it or make good things happen or change the past.

 So instead Julie and I schedule our grief for this day, the 30th, and tomorrow will spend the day with our living and loving children, and together we'll visit Tia's resting place, set flowers, read cards and wrap ourselves in love.
-And even though we have a grave for Tia, we're always told our kids, and ourselves, that she isn't there, at that grave, but with us, she's with us when we're home.
+And even though we have a grave for Tia, we've always told our kids, and ourselves, that she isn't there, at that grave, but with us, she's with us when we're home.
 She's around us.

-I just want this day to be over, but I have to face it, and it'll forever be the last day her heart still beat.
+I just want this day to be over, but I have to face it, and it'll forever be the last day her heart beat.